-Dickinson is working to lessen its energy consumption and to transition away from fossil energy sources to renewable sources that are less harmful to the environment, the climate and human health.
+Dickinson is working to reduce its energy consumption and to transition away from fossil energy sources to renewable sources that are less harmful to the environment, the climate and human health.
 We are committed to reducing our emissions of greenhouse gases (GHG), which come overwhelmingly from our energy consumption.
-Our target is to reduce GHG emissions 25% from our 2008 level by 2020.
-We have also committed to make investments and enter partnerships that reduce GHG emissions by others as part of our strategy to become a climate neutral institution.
+Our target is to reduce GHG emissions 25% from our 2008 level by 2020, and offset the other 75% to become climate neutral.

 Dickinson's state-of-the-art low-pressure steam energy plant delivers steam and chilled water to two-thirds of the campus, a more efficient system for heating and cooling buildings than using individual boilers and condensers.
 The central energy plant boilers are dual-fuel, and can switch between heating oil and natural gas.
-Natural gas is cleaner than petroleum-derived heating oil, and emits significantly less carbon dioxide per Btu.
-But natural gas is not without problems, and there are concerns about the land and water impacts of hydrofracking to extract natural gas from the Marcellus Shale formation, as well as leaks of methane, a potent greenhouse gas.
-Dickinson is experimenting with burning viesel, filtered waste vegetable oil, in our central energy plant boilers, a renewable energy source that produces zero net emissions of carbon dioxide.
+Dickinson is also experimenting with burning viesel, filtered waste vegetable oil, a renewable energy source that produces zero net emissions of carbon dioxide.

 To reduce energy use while providing for comfort, centrally controlled thermostats are set at 68 degrees F during the heating season and 74 degrees F during the cooling season, instead of the more common settings of 70 and 72 degrees.
 Buildings are closely monitored and unoccupied spaces are kept at even lower temperatures in the heating season and higher temperatures in the cooling season.
 Stringent energy curtailment programs are implemented during breaks.

 Lighting accounts for a substantial portion of Dickinson's electricity use.
 Nearly all indoor lighting fixtures at Dickinson have been converted to fluorescent lamps, either compact fluorescent (CFL) or T-5 and T-8 fluorescent tubes, which are substantially more efficient than incandescent lamps.
 An even more efficient lighting technology, LED, is being used in new and renovated buildings, as well as for some outdoor fixtures.
-Natural lighting is integrated into new buildings (Rector Science Complex and the Treehouse) and renovated buildings (Althouse, Kaufman, and the Admissions House).
-Motion sensors turn lights off when rooms are not occupied in many campus buildings, and other lights self-dim in response to changes in ambient lighting.
-During our energy challenge, students and employees were offered the opportunity to swap incandescent bulbs for CFL bulbs for use in light fixtures that they own.
+Natural lighting, motion sensors, and self-dim lights have are integrated into new and rennovated buildings.

-Arrays of solar photovoltaic (pv) panels with a combined capacity of 110 kW are installed at Kaufman Hall, Waidner-Spahr Library, the Treehouse, and the Dickinson College Organic Farm.
-The systems are grid-tied so that they can sell electricity to the utility when electricity production exceeds demand.
-The arrays at the farm provide electricity for irrigation pumps, the farmhouse and yurts, which house farm interns.
+Arrays of grid-tied solar photovoltaic (pv) panels with a combined capacity of 110 kW are installed at Kaufman Hall, Waidner-Spahr Library, Althouse Trellis, Treehouse, and the Dickinson College Organic Farm.
+The arrays at the farm provide electricity for irrigation pumps, the farmhouse and yurts, which house student farmers.
 The farm also has a solar-powered electric vehicle and uses solar thermal energy, backed-up with a biodiesel fueled boiler, for an innovative root heating system in its high-tunnel greenhouses.
 Students participated in the design and installation of each of the solar arrays.

-Dickinson periodically conducts campaigns to raise awareness of energy use and promote conservation.
-A major campaign in March 2012 allowed Dickinson residence halls to compete for the greatest reductions in consumption using our Eco-Reps Program as an agent of facilitation.
-Check out our promotional video for this campaign.
+Dickinson's Center for Sustainability Education leads campaigns to raise awareness of energy use and promote conservation.
+Major campaigns in 2012, 2014 and 2015 allowed Dickinson residence halls to compete for the greatest reductions in consumption using our Eco-Reps Program as an agent of facilitation.